JENNIFER LUDDEN, HOST:

 PANACCIONE: My pleasure.

 LUDDEN: Coming up, critics really, really like the movie "Lincoln."
 It stars Sally Field as Mary Todd, and she joins us after a short break.
 Stay with us.
 I'm Jennifer Ludden.
 It's TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.